Escape the Strip: 7 Best Easy Hikes Near Las Vegas

 Upper Las Vegas Valley

-Tule Springs Fossil Beds National Monument, just a half-hour drive away from the Strip, and has some easy hikes in Las Vegas, offering visitors an escape from the neon lights and bustling crowds to a serene desert landscape.
+Tule Springs Fossil Beds National Monument is just a half-hour drive away from the Strip, and has some easy hikes in Las Vegas, offering visitors an escape from the neon lights and bustling crowds to a serene desert landscape.
 The entire monument spans over 22,650 acres of stunning geological formations that are perfect for exploring without needing to drive far out of the city.

-One of the best easy hikes near Las Vegas and the closest one to the city, is the Aliante Loop Temporary Trail.
-Visitors can get year-round scenic views of Mojave Desert scrub habitat and the Las Vegas Range while learning about the flora and fauna of the area on a self-guided tour.
+One of the best easy hikes near Las Vegas and the closest one to the city is the Aliante Loop Temporary Trail.
+Visitors can get year-round scenic views of the Mojave Desert scrub habitat and the Las Vegas Range while learning about the flora and fauna of the area on a self-guided tour.

 First Creek Canyon Trail (to the Grotto)